 The only downside to this is that I do need to stop my work for some time.

-There are some bands merely for the wrist, but I recommend going for the glove that also involves your thumb.
+Some bands are merely for the wrist, but I recommend going for the glove that also involves your thumb.

 That will give you more support and pain relief.

 The glove (check it out on Amazon) makes it so you can’t really move your hand freely.
 But it relieves the pain perfectly!